cristinacolpos/PELA-blocks/slicer-recommendations.md

 # PLA

 Generally avoid PLA if you have other choices.
-The stiffness and easy chipping mean part fit well and lifetime are less than other materials.
+The stiffness and easy chipping mean part fit and lifetime are worse than other materials.

-Minimize bed heating as it may alter the lower socket connector geometry.
+Minimize or avoid bed heating as it can elephant foot the lower socket connectors.